baiwi21/Writing-Portfolio/knowledge-base/faq.md

 ## What is Task Manager?

-Task Manager is a tool for organizing and tracking tasks.
+Task Manager is a web-based application for organizing and tracking tasks.

 ---

 ## Do I need an account?

-Yes, you must create an account to use the application.
+Yes, users must create an account to access the system.

 ---